warmana/cloudant-docs-fork/source/includes/offerings/_bluemix.md

 ##### Disk Overage

-All standard plans are monitored for disk space used.
+All Standard and Lite plan service instances are monitored for disk space used.
 If the account uses more than the amount of storage that is provided in your plan configuration, it is considered to 'overflow'.
 An overflow causes the account to be billed at the indicated price for each extra GB used beyond the plan allocation.